 If I just hated what he did outright, it would be simple.
 I would never buy anything he wrote, and it would be the easiest budgeting decision I’d ever made since picking up a book of any kind with money that I took out of my pants pocket.
 As I just said, though… it’s much more complicated… much more frustratingly complicated.

-endearingpsychosis-deactivated2 asked: Grant Morrison, will he just go die in a fire already?
+endearingpsychosis-deactivated2 said: Grant Morrison, will he just go die in a fire already?
 He ruins Batman's death, he thinks he can now ruin Batman's return... who lets him write so much anymore as it is?
 Why hasn't DC revoked his privileges?

 Also, props for the Red Lantern shirt.
 Definitely.